Our commitment to protecting your personal information

 Dependent on the nature of the consultant or contractor, but may include any details under “Employees” or “Registrants” categories

 We will never sell any of your personal data to a third party.

 In order for Register Event to meet our obligations to you, we need to collect personal or other information to ensure that we are able to effectively deliver our service offering to you and your registrants.

 We use your information for the following:

 - Providing the Register Event service.
-We use information you provide to authenticate you and deliver message content to you and from you
+We use the information you provide to authenticate you and deliver message content to you and from you.

 - Understanding and improving our products.
 To make the product better we have to understand how users are using it.
 We have a fair bit of data about usage and we intend to use it many different ways to improve our products, including research.
 This policy is not intended to place any limits on what we do with usage data that is aggregated or de-identified so it is no longer tied to a Register Event user.

 - Investigating and preventing bad stuff from happening.
 We work hard to keep Register Event secure and to prevent abuse and fraud.

 - Solving your problems and responding to your requests.
 If you contact us with a problem or question, we will use your information to respond to that request and address your problems or concerns.

 - In-product communications.
 We may use the information you provide to contact you through Register Event using email or other communication tools.